Pokémon Trading Card Game: Controversies

 In November 2000, Israeli magician Uri Geller alleged that Kadabra's spoon bending and Japanese name, Yungera, were unauthorized appropriations of his identity, leading him to sue Nintendo.
 Geller learned of the similarity after fans of both himself and Pokémon noted the similarities between him and Kadabra, He remarked that the lightning patterns on its abdomen is popular with the Waffen-SS and that Nintendo had "turned [Geller] into an evil, occult Pokémon character".
 A Nintendo director denied this, stating that they had no knowledge of any Pokémon named "based on the image of any particular person".
 In 2008, Pokémon anime director and storyboard artist Masamitsu Hidaka stated that Kadabra would not be used in the Pokémon Trading Card Game until an agreement was reached on the case.
 In November 2020, Geller told TheGamer that he received emails from Pokémon fans which convinced him to drop the case and allow Nintendo to bring back Kadabra.

-In March 2023, a player named Makani Tran was disqualified from the regional tournament in Charlotte for allegedly laughing when he was asked by a game official for his pronouns.
-This generated backlash from the community and a fundraiser was created to help cover the teenager's travel and lodging costs.
-The fundraiser, as of March 30, had raised over $3,000.